Emanu-El In The Neighborhood

 Whether your community is a minyan, a study group, the Friday night service regulars, or those with whom you do mitzvot, we are brought into relationships with other people.
 These relationships create community.
 We soften one another's sorrows when we share them.
 We strengthen one another when we mark joys and sorrows together, and support each other in times of celebration as well as in times of grief.
 As a congregation, as a community, we can do so much to offer hope, strength and comfort to one another.

 If you do not see a Neighborhood Liaison listed in your zip code, please check back soon!
 Haven’t heard from your Neighborhood Liaison?
-Contact Community Engagement Manager Sandy Rechtschaffen.
+Contact Community Engagement Director Sandy Rechtschaffen.

 Find Your Group